Frisco Employment Lawyer: Protecting the Interests of Business with Non-Disclosure Agreements

 - Obtaining an injunction from the court forbidding the worker from further disclosure of confidential information

 - Seeking an injunction against your competitor so they cannot act on proprietary information

 - Filing a lawsuit to recover monetary damages resulting from the unlawful disclosure

 Protect Your Business with Solid Non-Disclosure Agreements and Strategic Risk Management Policies

-To avoid disclosure of confidential information, consult with Albin Roach about drafting an effective non-disclosure agreement.
-Call our employment law firm at 214-423-5100 or contact us online to discuss your case with experienced employment lawyers in Plano and Frisco.
+Consult with Albin Roach about drafting an effective non-disclosure agreement for your North Texas business.
+Call 214-430-4440 or contact us online to discuss your case.
+We work with businesses in Plano and Frisco, McKinney and Allen, TX.